 Similarly, a regulated entity will be concerned as to how it can defend a commercial decision to a regulator without sharing the contents of a privileged document.
 If it does share privileged material, what is the status of that disclosure?
-Will the restrictions over a regulator’s dealings in confidential information,14 or a specifically worded, limited waiver be sufficient to ensure there will be no onward disclosure or gradual widening of the waiver, weakening subsequent defences to disclosure in civil or criminal proceedings?
-These issues are explored in detail in Chapters 31 and 32 on privilege.
+Will the restrictions over a regulator’s dealings in confidential information, or a specifically worded, limited waiver be sufficient to ensure there will be no onward disclosure or gradual widening of the waiver, weakening subsequent defences to disclosure in civil or criminal proceedings?

 At the heart of a claim to the protection of privilege is a duty to maintain confidentiality; yet in commercial circumstances the goals of candour and transparency, the disclosure duties set out in financial reporting standards and the reasonable investor test are at odds with the goal of maintaining enforceable claims to privilege in all instances.
 Counsel therefore often faces the unenviable task of electing which legal risk to prioritise.

-In practical terms there is some hope for reconciliation of these conflicts by creating separate documents during the investigation: reports to management on investigative outcomes (privileged) having a separate purpose to reports of findings to regulators (not a privileged purpose).
-Additionally, facts themselves are not privileged17 and may be presented to law enforcement and regulators, with careful handling to present them as only facts and not the product of specific counsel interviews, without waiving the privilege.18 Fact-finding interviews can be conducted on the basis that notes of the interview are not privileged communications, although they may be covered by the work-product doctrine.19 (In the United Kingdom, these may be subject to litigation privilege, or, in certain circumstances, legal advice privilege: see Chapter 31.)
-Regardless, work-product can be waived piecemeal, without the threat of subject-matter waiver.20 Ex post facto advice to management on the content or outcome of interviews, however, is likely to attract privilege.
+In practical terms there is some hope for reconciliation of these conflicts by creating separate documents during the investigation: reports to management containing legal advice on investigative outcomes (privileged) having a separate purpose to reports of findings to regulators (not a privileged purpose).
+Additionally, facts themselves are not privileged and may be presented to law enforcement and regulators, with careful handling to present them as only facts and not the product of specific counsel interviews, without waiving the privilege.
+In the UK, fact-finding interviews can be conducted on the basis that the interviewee is not the client and the purpose of the interview is not the giving or receiving of legal advice (mindful of the RBS Rights Issue Litigation and ENRC decisions, working on the assumption that notes of the interview will not be privileged communications and should be drafted with that in mind.
+In the US, however, the same material may be covered by the work-product doctrine.
+This presents a significant legal and practical concern in the management of transatlantic investigations.
+Work-product can often be waived piecemeal, without the threat of subject-matter waiver.
+Ex post facto advice to management on the content or outcome of interviews, however, is likely to attract privilege.
 Yet, ultimately, there may be a point of strategic principle for a board and its advisers to determine: to waive or not to waive.